vivekanandpkr/GPT4-Model/README.md

-**_Watercolor painting of a man in humble attire, selling handmade crafts in a bustling European market, with dreams of success reflected in his eyes._**
+**_Watercolor painting of a man in humble attire, selling handmade crafts in a bustling European market, with optimistic view reflected in his eyes._**

 ![image](https://github.com/vivekanandpkr/GPT4-Model/assets/21027388/a6ea6910-1525-4b82-8e53-3d3d9878965d)